Paint with a chalky finish can cheaply help you modernize your home

 - Begin painting.

-Why should you use Plaster of Paris in your DIY chalk paint recipe?
+Why should you use Plaster of Paris in your DIY chalky paint recipe?

 For one, it is honestly the cheapest and easiest chalk paint recipe.
 You can easily purchase Plaster of Paris everywhere.
 And it is easy due to the fact that you just mix it with latex paint.
 We have seen where you could even use an old blender or Bullet mixer to try to make it smoother.